Background for the London Luton Airport proposed expansion

 The proposals would include:

-- second terminal
+- a new second terminal

 - multi-storey short-stay / mid-stay car parking close to the terminal